ovidiu-mura/SignalHandlers/README.md

 ### OR

-If you want to compile to a specific signal, you can do this
+If you want to target a specific signal, you can do this

 `make segv` : creates `libsegv.so` which you can use to link and call `test_sigsegv();`